 In this example, an NSI deployment uses X.509 certificate authentication for all user entities accessing the network.
 For simplicity, they utilize the user’s certificate subject DN as the unique identifier for the user within the originatingId.
-For this case we have originating uRA identified as “urn:ogf:network:example.net:2013:nsa:requester” and the originating user entity as “CN=bob@example.net,OU=User,O=Example Networks,C=US”.
+For this case we have originating uRA identified as “urn:ogf:network:example.net:2013:nsa:requester” and the Originating Entity as “CN=bob@example.net,OU=User,O=Example Networks,C=US”.
 This uses the standard SAML Subject and NameID elements.